mhansen/graphviz-docs/_pages/04_resources.md

 order: 7
 ---

-<p>These are some representative external resources.
-The list includes tools that complement Graphviz, such as
-graph generators, postprocessors and interactive viewers.
+These are some representative external resources.
+The list includes tools that complement Graphviz, such as graph generators, postprocessors and interactive viewers.
 It also includes higher level systems and web sites that rely on Graphviz as a visualization service.
 You can also find Graphviz-related projects in
 <a href="http://code.google.com/hosting/search?q=graphviz" target="_blank">Google Code</a>.
 Please <a href="mailto:erg@alum.mit.edu">send us</a> suggestions for additions to this list with, if possible, a recommendation as to appropriate category for the resource.

-<p>Graph drawing can be considered one of the tool sets used in analyzing data.
+Graph drawing can be considered one of the tool sets used in analyzing data.
 Anyone interested in pursuing work in data science can find some helpful information <a href="https://www.mastersindatascience.org/careers/data-scientist/">here</a>.

 <h4><a name="graphical-interfaces">Simple Examples and Tutorials</a></h4>
 <ul>